Why Mohamed Salah is the exception to the rule in Liverpool’s contract dilemma

 Those within Liverpool insist that contact with the player’s agent is ongoing and has been positive.
 Some close to the situation similarly interpret Salah’s words, and the timing, as trying to force the club’s hand.

 Salah does not yet want to go to a competition like the Saudi Pro League, and didn’t want to in the summer of 2023, either.
-It was him that turned down a move then.
+It was he who turned down a move then.
 He wants to stay at the top level and win the biggest trophies, and feels he is still at the top of the game.

-There is similarly a feeling that Salah was understandably buoyed by scoring twice in yet another match where he was the decisive player, so went with his emotion a bit.
-If anyone is entitled to say what he thinks here, it is one who has been Liverpool’s outstanding talent for seven years.
+There is similarly a feeling that Salah was understandably buoyed by scoring twice in yet another match where he was the decisive player, so he was led by his emotions.
+If anyone is entitled to say what he thinks though, it is one who has been Liverpool’s outstanding talent for seven years.

 Salah shows no signs of slowing down.
 You only have to look at the muscle definition that he regularly reveals by taking his top off when celebrating wins.
 He is in supreme physical condition.

-The suggestions have long been that this is a player who can go at an elite level until he is well past 35, maybe even close to 40.
+The suggestions have long been that this is a player who can play at an elite level until he is well past 35, maybe even close to 40.

-It’s just that isn’t a guarantee, and statistically becomes less of a likelihood with every year into a player’s thirties.
+But that isn’t guaranteed and, statistically, becomes less likely with every year into a player’s thirties.

-As one figure who works with elite teams on issues of physical conditioning and fitness maintains: “A player in his thirties can have a sudden drop - the cliff could be big”.
+As one figure who works with elite teams’ physical conditioning and fitness maintains: “A player in his thirties can have a sudden drop – the cliff could be big.”

 You’re then abruptly left with a huge contract, potentially hampering future improvement in the team, but worth nowhere near that.
-Liverpool could end up with their own distinctive version of the Mesut Ozil situation, where he was on a huge wage at Arsenal but no longer at the same level.
+Liverpool could end up with their own distinctive version of the Mesut Ozil situation, where he was on a huge wage at Arsenal but not at the level he was when he signed for them.

 The argument of “give him whatever he wants” quickly sounds very different.
 That is something the hierarchy simply have to consider, as ludicrous as it might seem right now.